 - Repressor: When secondary growth is established, MP represses cambial cell division.

-Dr. Natasha Savage, Lecturer at University of Liverpool, and colleagues at Durham University hypothesized that the seemingly contradictory role of MP might be integrated into the same network as a negative feedback loop.
-They present their work in the journal in silico Plants.
+PhD Student Kristine Bagdassarian (Durham University), under the supervision of Dr Natasha Savage (University of Liverpool), hypothesized that the seemingly contradictory role of MP might be integrated into the same network as a negative feedback loop.
+Together with other colleagues at Durham, the team present their work in the journal in silico Plants.

 “Although the evidence for MP function were made at different plant life stages, it seemed unlikely to us that the underlying network would be that different, as the tissue organization at these stages is so similar.
 Consequently, we tested what would happen if both functions assigned to MP were present in a negative feedback loop” explains Savage.